 You will see an indicator for your Return Customer Rate.
 This represents data since inception on the Marketplace, and is the percentage of your customers who have made multiple purchases, i.e. returned.
 You might use this information to compare marketing spend against expected results.
 You'll be able to see when additional marketing or other efforts would be helpful to maintain steady purchasing in your customer base.

 There is a section that displays your local delivery customer metrics - use the top tabs to switch between Sales $, # of Orders, Average Orders and Items per Order.
 You'll see two views for each that compare new customers with existing customers, first in a line graph where you can follow the 6 month trends and variances between the groups and second in a column chart where you can follow the aggregate trends while comparing growth in each group.
 Use this section to monitor your continuing growth of local delivery, and to understand whether you have a steady influx of customers to local delivery options.
 This information is valuable to determine budgets, labor allocations and local delivery logistics.
 Note that the calculation for Average Orders is made on a daily basis by customer, then aggregated for all customers.

 Exporting the Data Tables

 The data tables at the bottom of the dashboard are granular listings of what is represented in the dashboard.
+The first table gives you general order information, while the second table allows you to look at the data by mail class and delivery location.
 The tables will react to filters set as you are viewing the dashboard, so you are able to see more details about what is impacting the results.
 There may be times when you want to look at this data, filtered or not, in a spreadsheet or image.
 By left-clicking on the 3 dots at the top right corner of the table widget, choose Download and export an image or file.
 The recommended file type for a spreadsheet is CSV.
 This functionality allows you to shape and model your data for reporting, and importantly to inform your business decisions.